 In January 2021, the compensation committee of our Board of Directors approved the grant of 614,999 shares of time-based restricted stock and 219,084 shares of performance-based restricted stock to certain executives under our 2016 Long Term Incentive Plan.
 The time-based restricted stock shares will vest at the end of each one-year period at the rate of one-third per year for three years, vesting 100% at the end of three years.
 The performance-based restricted stock will vest at the end of three years, subject to achievement of certain performance metrics.
-The unvested restricted shares carry dividend and voting rights contingent upon the vesting and lapsing of restricted shares will immediately vest upon the occurrence of a change in control (as defined by agreement), termination without cause or death.
+The unvested restricted shares carry dividend and voting rights contingent upon the vesting and lapsing of restriction.
+Sales of these shares are restricted prior to the date of vesting.
+Pursuant to the terms of the underlying restricted stock agreements, unvested restricted shares will immediately vest upon the occurrence of a change in control (as defined by agreement), termination without cause or death.